awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-console.md

 1. Choose **Create command or session**\.

-1. Type a descriptive name for the document
+1. Enter a descriptive name for the document

 1. \(Optional\) For **Target type**, specify the type of resources the document can run on\.